Sergey-Demidov-GitHub/J-DigitalCards/README.md

 The database provided together with the application has 14 decks with flash cards.
 Those cards are based on the text books I used at the time (*GENKI: An Integrated Course in Elementary Japanese(second edition) volume 1&2*).

 Also, keep in mind that this program is still at a relatively early stage (from a technical standpoint).
-Therefor, if you really try to break it, you will probably succeed.
 Extensive module testing has yet to be done.
+Eventually, I will  port it to Maven and use JUnit for testing.

 ## General Overview
 J-DigitalCards is a desktop application for learning japanese vocabulary.
 It allows the user to create flash cards and